-Most kids here grow up with mac and cheese and consider it a comfort food.
-I see this dish being served at almost every family gathering but I did not warm up to it.
-I never prepared it at home and so I panicked when I was asked to prepare a slow cooker version for a church event recently.
+Macaroni and Cheese is comfort food to many and I see this dish being served at almost every family gathering I have attended.
+It may sound strange but for those of us who did not grow up here, mac and cheese is not something we would warm up to.
+I have never prepared it at home (until now) and so I panicked when I was asked to prepare a slow cooker version for a church event recently.
 I spent several days thinking about whether I should swap with someone to prepare a different dish.
 I finally decided to go ahead as planned with the assurance from Ro-Jiro, my youngest son who loves cheese, that he will eat it if I prepared it.

 I used the recipe on the Creamette box with adaptations.
 I changed the measurements a little and added a cheese blend instead of sharp cheddar cheese.
-I was really surprised and pleased that my mac and cheese was very well received at the church event and it was one of the first things to disappear on the buffet table.
+I was pleasantly surprised that my Macaroni and Cheese was very well received at the church event and it was one of the first things to disappear on the buffet table.
 Ro-Jiro said it was really good and suggested that I add some parmesan cheese the next time.
 A week later, I did just that.
 As a treat, I also added some bacon and panko and baked it to give it a slight crust.
 Ro-Jiro was a happy boy.
 Even Ro-Ri San asked for a portion.
-I have made this three times now and it will not be my last.
+I have made this Baked Macaroni and Cheese with Panko and Bacon three times now and it will not be my last.

 - 8 oz (225g) macaroni

 - 2 cups (8oz/225g) shredded cheese blend (mozzarella, cheddar, and Monterey Jack)

 - 2 tbsp all purpose flour